-20.04 Floating Holiday
+20.04 Discretionary Days

-Twelve (12) month regular employees are entitled to two (2) floating holidays with pay per year.
-Ten (10) month employees are entitled to one (1) floating holiday with pay per school year.
+Twelve (12) month regular employees are entitled to two (2) discretionary days with pay per year.
+Ten (10) month employees are entitled to one (1) discretionary day with pay per school year.
 The following conditions apply:

-- (a) Days are not cumulative from year to year. - (b) Days are to be taken at a time mutually agreeable to the employee and their Supervisor and may not be used to extend holidays. - (c) A request for a floating holiday must be received at least one (1) full day prior to the day of leave. - (d) Employees in their first year of service shall be eligible for their first floating holiday after six (6) months of services and their second after the next three (3) months of service.
+- (a) Days are not cumulative from year to year. - (b) Days are to be taken at a time mutually agreeable to the employee and their Supervisor and may not be used to extend holidays. - (c) A request for a discretionary day must be received at least one (1) full day prior to the day of leave. - (d) Employees in their first year of service shall be eligible for their first discretionary day after six (6) months of services and their second after the next three (3) months of service.